NeonieQuell/PropLoader/README.md

 # PropLoader

-A class library that helps load related entity properties.
+A class library that helps load EF Core-related entity properties.

 ## How to Use